The Seven Rs of change and tech adoption

 Organizations must understand what they hope to achieve with the new tech and determine what metrics they will use to measure success.
 Having a clear end goal in mind enables your team to evaluate the success of your new tech stack and further optimize its implementation.

 4. What are the risks involved in the change?

 Adopting new technology always comes with some level of risk, and it’s important to understand the risks before making a change.
-Organisations must consider the potential impact of any new tech on their employees, customers, and business operations.
+Organizations must consider the potential impact of any new tech on their employees, customers, and business operations.

 5. What resources are required to deliver the change?

-Organisations must ensure they have the necessary resources to deliver the change, including people, technology, and funding, which will help to ensure the implementation is delivered successfully and on time.
+Organizations must ensure they have the necessary resources to deliver the change, including people, technology, and funding, which will help to ensure the implementation is delivered successfully and on time.

 Depending on who raised the change, think about the resources they may need to facilitate the adoption, as 74% of managers feel they aren’t given the influence or resources needed to make change happen.